Skip to main content

 ARA 402 Fourth Year Arabic I (4 Credits)

-This course aims to enable students to further develop their advanced level of proficiency across the four skills of speaking, writing, reading, and listening.
-Precise vocabulary will be used to engage in complicated arguments and study abstract topics that will include rich cultural components.
-Gaining proficiency in writing and in reading original sources in Arabic will receive particular emphasis.
-The goal of the course is to equip students to make active use of Arabic in a variety of social, educational, and professional contexts.
+This course aims to enable students to further develop their advanced level of proficiency across the four skills of speaking, writing, reading and listening.
+Precise vocabulary is used to engage in complicated arguments and study abstract topics that include rich cultural components.
+Gaining proficiency in writing and in reading original sources in Arabic receives particular emphasis.
+The goal of the course is to equip students to make active use of Arabic in a variety of social, educational and professional contexts.
 Prerequisite: ARA 301.
 Enrollment limited to 15. {F}

 Fall, Annually